plamen-penev-ffw/behat-starter-kit/COMPOSER.md

 ```
 It means you have composer version 1.10.9 installed and there is no need to install composer.
 If the version is greater than 1.10.9 that is OK and you can proceed with **Step 2** of this tutorial.
 If the version is bellow 1.10.9 proceed with **Step 1** of this tutorial to upgrade composer to the needed version.

-In other hand, if you see this in the terminal:
+On the other hand, if you see this in the terminal:
 ```
 -bash: /usr/bin/composer: No such file or directory
 ```